mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_HTTPHEADER.md

 internally used header is removed.
 To forcibly add a header without content (nothing after the colon), use the form `name;` (using a trailing semicolon).

+There are exceptions when suppressing headers.
+The `Connection:` header in HTTP/1.1 cannot be overridden.
+You can provide values for it, but should a request require specific ones, they are always added to your own.

 The headers included in the linked list **must not** be CRLF-terminated, since libcurl adds CRLF after each header item itself.
 Failure to comply with this might result in strange behavior. libcurl passes on the verbatim strings you